MovingBlocks/TempDoc/Modding-Guide.md

 Mods are picked up by the game automatically on startup and any assets like blocks or sounds are loaded and made available.
 The mod's id becomes a namespace through which you can reference the assets, although if unique the game will guess the namespace for some things like blocks

-TODO: How to reference stuff from one mod in another safely?
+You can reference stuff in another mod's namespace from your mod, but keep in mind there's no explicit dependency management yet, nor versioning of mods.

 Create a new mod
 --------------------------------------------------

+You can create a new mod in one of two ways - the first is going to be the proper way long-term but isn't quite complete yet (for instance it may clear out project config changes you've made after an initial `gradlew idea`).

+   * Add the name of your mod to `settings.gradle` at the project root dir
+   * Run `gradlew cleanIdea idea` - this creates an Intellij `.iml` file for you in a new mod dir and sets it up as a module in your project
+   * Manually copy in / create a mod.text along with other needed directories (see detailed steps below)

-The easiest way to start with a new mod is to simply copy one of the bundled mods.
+The completely manual version is simply making a copy of one of the existing bundled mods.
 Again using "portals" as an example you'd follow these steps:

    * Copy `mods/portals` to `mods/mymod` and rename `.idea/portals.iml` to `.idea/mymod.iml`
    * Go to "Project Structure" and add a new module from existing source, select your new directory's `.iml` file
    * Open `mod.txt` and update it with your mod's details.
 Make sure the id is unique.
-   * Add the name of your mod to `settings.gradle` at the project root dir if you want to be able to include it outside your local development environment (this is likely go change)
+   * Add the name of your mod to `settings.gradle` at the project root dir if you want to be able to include it outside your local development environment
       * With this done you should be able to run `gradlew distMods` in the project root to get your mod as a `.jar` under `builds/distributions/mods` that you can share with friends
    * Look for nice examples close to something you want to do in an existing mod and start tinkering with your own!

 New content tutorial
 --------------------------------------------------